greenboxal/doggohub/doc/gitlab-basics/start-using-git.md

 # Start using Git on the command line

-If you want to start using Git and GitLab, make sure that you have created and/or signed into an account on GitLab.
+If you want to start using Git and DoggoHub, make sure that you have created and/or signed into an account on DoggoHub.

 ## Open a shell